stucchio/Homepage/content/dont_use_bandits.md

 It's intuitive to expect that headline 1 will have a higher conversion rate on monday, and a much lower conversion rate on other days.
 So suppose we run a bandit algorithm to determine this, starting on (for example) monday.
 We might observe the following results:

 1. Mon: 1000 displays for "Happy Monday", 200 conversions.
 1000 displays for "Beautiful Day", 100 conversions.
 2. Tues: 1900 displays for "Happy Monday", 100 conversions.
-100 displays for "Beautiful Day", 1 conversion.
+100 displays for "Beautiful Day", 10 conversions.
 3. Wed: 1900 displays for "Happy Monday", 100 conversions.
-100 displays for "Beautiful Day", 1 conversion.
+100 displays for "Beautiful Day", 10 conversions.
 3. Thu: 1900 displays for "Happy Monday", 100 conversions.
-100 displays for "Beautiful Day", 1 conversion.
+100 displays for "Beautiful Day", 10 conversions.
 4. More of the same.

 Overall, it's pretty clear that "Happy Monday" is inferior to "Beautiful Day" - it's got a 20% conversion rate on Mon and a 5% conversion rate the rest of the week.
 That adds up to a 7.1% conversion rate, whereas "Beautiful Day" has a 10% conversion rate every day.